dannydabbles/plot_pixie/README.md

    A personal touch makes the journey complete.
 2. Choose a class, be it rogue or mage,
    Each has its skills, so set your stage.
-3. Adjust the sliders, pick traits that fit,
+3. Adjust the fields, pick traits that fit,
    Strength, wisdom, or charm?
 You commit.
 4. Add equipment, potions, and gear,
    Essentials for quests, far and near.